Australia

 Global minimum tax and domestic minimum tax

-Australia will be implementing the Global Anti-Base Erosion (GloBE) Rules, a key component of the OECD’s Two-Pillar Solution to address the tax challenges of digitalisation of the economy.
+Australia is implementing the Global Anti-Base Erosion (GloBE) Rules, a key component of the OECD’s Two-Pillar Solution to address the tax challenges of digitalisation of the economy.
+Specifically, the government has legislated the framework to adopt the following elements of the global minimum tax:

 Local income taxes